National Register of Historic Places listings in Cheshire County, New Hampshire

-This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Cheshire County, New Hampshire, United States.
+156 properties and districts listed on the National Register of Historic Places are in Cheshire County, New Hampshire, United States, including 1 National Historic Landmark District.
+This is intended to be a complete list of those properties and districts.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 156 properties and districts listed on the National Register in the county, including 1 National Historic Landmark District.